Roma Bindroo

 Technology is what technology does

-Vittal says that the first step toward leveraging technology at work is to understand what technology can do for HR and employees.
+Babu says that the first step toward leveraging technology at work is to understand what technology can do for HR and employees.
 The question to raise here is, “What does the organisation need technology for?”
 The fundamental answer to this question is smart data.
-Vittal and his team at Ula turn to technology for data about various aspects of HR operations such as performance evaluation, compensation assessment, workplace culture, and talent management.
+Babu and his team turn to technology for data about various aspects of HR operations such as performance evaluation, compensation assessment, workplace culture, and talent management.

-Thanks to technology, Vittal can access clean and accurate data on the happenings of the organisation that help him make informed, people-centric decisions.
-For Vittal, technology means data and a seamless flow of data is all one needs to manage the talent of the organisation effectively and efficiently.
+Thanks to technology, Babu can access clean and accurate data on the happenings of the organisation that help him make informed, people-centric decisions.
+For Babu, technology means data and a seamless flow of data is all one needs to manage the talent of the organisation effectively and efficiently.

 Babu Vittal